Table of content

 Available Filters

-The Numeric Comparison Filter compares the arithmetic value of two attributes
+The Numeric Comparison Filter compares the arithmetic value of an attribute against the closest point from another dataset.

 🝖 Bool